swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 ### Deploy the model on Kubernetes with MLEM

 Deploy the model on Kubernetes with MLEM.
 This will create a Docker image, push it to the remote Container Registry and deploy the model on Kubernetes.
+The operation can takes a few minutes.

 ??? question "Having issues to deploy the model on Kubernetes?"